-1.2 Court System
+1.2 Court System First Instance

-First Instance

-Civil matters up to the value of KYD20,000 are heard by the Summary Court, which also hears certain other matters such as affiliation and maintenance applications.
+Civil matters up to the value of KYD20,000 are heard by the Summary Court, which also hears certain other matters such as affiliation, maintenance and domestic violence applications.
 However, the principal court of first instance for all civil matters is the Grand Court, which also hears appeals from the Summary Court and certain quasi-judicial tribunals.